rishal-hurbans/The-REST-Architectural-Style/README.md

-# The REST Architectural Style
+# The REST Architecture Style
 By [Rishal Hurbans](https://twitter.com/RishalHurbans) & [Matt Van Der Westhuizen](https://twitter.com/chaotikZA)

 In this era of digital technology, we find ourselves developing software that is required to be shared and utilised as far as possible in a manner that is as concise as possible.
 This is not a new concept, however, the need to refine and better these integrations have become more and more prevalent due to high demand for interoperability between different pieces of software.